DanialArab/Plotly_and_Dash/README.md

 ### Histograms

 + displays an accurate representation of the overal distribution of a **continuous** feature
-+ for categorical features we have bar charts anh histograms are onyl for continuous features
++ for categorical features we have bar charts and histograms are onyl for continuous feature analysis
 + to craete a histogram, we divide the entire range of values of the continuous feature into a series of intervals, which are known as bins
 + then we count the number of occurences per bin (per interval range)
 + we can change the bin size to get either more or less detail